-- Enforced by Family Policy Compliance Office ("FPCO") of the U.S. Department of Education - The ultimate penalty: withholding of federal funding - There is no private right of action (a student cannot sue the college for a violation of FERPA)
+- Enforced by Family Policy Compliance Office ("FCPO") of the U.S. Department of Education - The ultimate penalty: withholding of federal funding - There is no private right of action (a student cannot sue the college for a violation of FERPA)

-FERPA Guidelines for Faculty
+FERPA Guidelines

-- DO refer all subpoenas, summons, legal and other requests for information from educational records to the Registrar. - DO secure all papers or lab reports containing student names and grades.
-Students should not have access to the scores and grades of others in the class. - DO properly dispose of all documents that contain MCLA IDs. - DO use blind copies when e-mailing groups of students. - DO keep only those student records necessary for the fulfillment of your teaching and advising responsibilities.
-(Private notes = sole possession records). - DO remember that medical, mental health, and law enforcement records should not be put in the student's file with the student's education records. - DO remember that a violation of FERPA by a faculty or staff member could result in the termination of eligibility to receive funding under any applicable federal program, including student loans.
+- •DO refer all subpoenas, summons, legal and other requests for information from educational records to the Registrar. - •DO secure all education records.
+Students should not have access to others' records. - DO properly dispose of all documents that contain MCLA IDs. - DO use blind copies when e-mailing groups of students. - •DO remember that medical, mental health, and law enforcement records should not be put in the student's file with the student's education records. - •DO remember that a violation of FERPA by any MCLA employee could result in the termination of eligibility to receive funding under any applicable federal program, including student loans.

-FERPA Guidelines for Faculty
+FERPA Guidelines

-- DO NOT share information from a student's education record with any other student under any circumstances. - DO NOT share student educational records with other faculty or staff members unless their official responsibilities identify their legitimate educational interest in that information for that student. - DO NOT request information about a student's educational record without a legitimate educational interest and the appropriate authority to do so. - DO NOT share information from a student's education records with parents or others outside the institution without: (1) written permission from the student, AND (2) consulting a supervisor. - DO NOT display student grades publicly in association with names, SSNs or other personal identifiers.
-If grades are posted, use a code known only to you and the students. - DO NOT include MCLA IDs in the subject line of an e-mail message, or on any document mailed by surface mail where the MCLA ID is visible. - DO NOT circulate printed class lists containing non-directory information such as, MCLA IDs, for purposes of taking attendance.
-Use only blank "sign in" sheets.
+- DO NOT share information from a student's education record with any other student under any circumstances. - •DO NOT request information about a student's educational record without a legitimate educational interest and the appropriate authority to do so. - DO NOT share student educational records with other MCLA employees unless their official responsibilities identify their legitimate educational interest in that information for that student. - •DO NOT include MCLA IDs in the subject line of an e-mail message, or on any document mailed by surface mail where the MCLA ID is visible. - •DO NOT share information from a student's education records with parents or others outside the institution without: (1) written permission from the student, AND (2) consulting a supervisor.